wenjie2wang/splines2/README.md

 The function `mSpline()` produces periodic spline basis functions (based on M-splines) when `periodic = TRUE` is specified.
 The `splines::periodicSpline()` returns a periodic interpolation spline (based on B-splines) instead of basis matrix.
-So we performed a comparison with package **pbs** (version `r packageVersion("pbs")`), where the function `pbs::pbs()` produces a basis matrix of periodic B-spline by using `splines::spline.des()` (a wrapper function of
+Thus, we performed a comparison with package **pbs** (version `r packageVersion("pbs")`), where the function `pbs::pbs()` produces a basis matrix of periodic B-spline by using `splines::spline.des()` (a wrapper function of